-18. This tentative map approval is not effective until the General Plan designation for the project site area has been amended to Private Open Space

-(PR) and Low Density (LD) as shown on the General Plan exhibit [GPA 02-18]; the Zoning Map designation for the project site lots 1-6 have been rezoned From R-10 and Public Facility (PF) to Planned Development District (PD) [ZOA 02-18]; and the Specific Plan has been amended to adjust the areas of Open Space (OS) and LD to PR and LD [SPA 01-18].
+17. This Vesting Tentative Map approval is not effective until the General Plan designation for the Project site area has been amended to Private Open Space (PR) and Low Density (LD) as shown on the General Plan exhibit [GPA 02-18]; the Zoning Map designation for the Project site Lots 1-6 have been rezoned from R-10 and Public Facility (PF) to Planned Development District (PD) [ZOA 02-18]; and the Specific Plan has been amended to adjust the areas of Open Space (OS) and LD to PR and LD [SPA 01-18].

-Residential Lots
+Residential Lot

-19. The maximum number of units approved is six (6) single-family residential lots as shown on the tentative map, development package, and associated plan submittals noted above.
+18. The maximum number of units approved is six (6) single-family residential Lots as shown on the Vesting Tentative Map, in the development package, and on the associated plan submittals noted above.